 Tom Kristensen is the greatest competitor the Le Mans 24-Hours has ever known.
 The Dane took his first victory in the event in 1997 and followed it with a string of six successive wins from 2000-2005 that took him past the record previously held by Belgian legend Jackie Ickx.
 He added an eighth win in 2008 and a ninth in 2013.

 Kristensen also holds the record at the Sebring 12 Hours with six wins, confirming his status as the greatest endurance racer of all time, along with his first FIA World Endurance Championship in 2013.
 Overall, his career on four wheels stretches back nearly three decades.
-Along with his endurance programme, Kristensen has also regularly competed in the German DTM touring car series for Audi, with whom he has twice finished in the title top three.
+Kristensen has also regularly competed in the German DTM touring car series for Audi, with whom he has twice finished in the title top three.

 - Record nine-time Le Mans 24 Hours winner – (1997, 2000, 2001, 2002, 2003, 2004, 2005, 2008 & 2013)